UW-MLGEO/MLGEO2024_vgarcia1/README.md

 # UW-MLGEO2024_valgarcia

-To install this repository, run the command: git clone <repository-url>
+To install this repository to your local machine, run the command: git clone https://github.com/UW-MLGEO/UW-MLGEO2024_valgarcia.git
-#